Banks' integrated reporting

 This initiative, which was launched in 2015, is aimed at providing banks with up-to-date reference material that facilitates the production of statistical and supervisory reports.

-The BIRD documentation is available to all interested parties.
+The BIRD documentation is available as public good to all interested parties.
 Banks can freely decide if they want to use it.

 What can banks expect?

 - A precise description of the data that must be extracted from internal systems to generate reports.

 - Clearly defined rules for transforming these data in order to comply with reporting requirements.